p1m0/GIST-RL-Project/README.md

 The run_a2c.py script runs the Advantage Actor Critic (Policy gradient with a few tricks) algorithm on a given MuJoCo environment.
 There is also Generalized Advantage Estimation (GAE) available for use (another fancy trick which might improve performance a little bit)

 The run_sac.py runs the Soft Actor Critic algorithm on a given MuJoCo environment.
 This is a fancier version of DeepQ that works with continuous action spaces.
-It uses reparametrization trick, Polyak averaging and some other tricks to improve performance (I'm not gonna act like I understand 100% how and why they work).
+It uses the reparametrization trick, entropy, Polyak averaging and some other tricks to improve performance (I'm not gonna act like I understand 100% how and why they work).

+*FINDINGS* <br>
+As expected, the A2C is much less sample efficient than SAC.
+This is because A2C is an on-policy method meaning for every training steps it needs to get new transitions from the environment.
+SAC on the other hand is much more computationally expensive but usually reaches better performance than A2C ever could.
+There are some differences between our implementation and SB3's implementation, the main being stability - our training curves are much more spikey and sometimes the evaluation performance crashes while the SB3 runs go very smoothly.
+The most obvious reason is probably a difference in implementation.
+Another difference might be different replay buffer (if they use a prioritized replay buffer that might help increase performance and smoothen out the training process).

+Behavioral cloning seems like it can work SOMETIMES.
+For example with the Ant environment it reached much better performance than SAC or A2C with "only" 1M expert transitions in quite a short time.
+On the Humanoid and especially HalfCheetah especially we can see that the performance wasn't good.
+The reason might be that these environemnts are much more prone to failure (the robot is much more unstable) which means that a slight mistake in BC can end an episode.

 Experiment configs and results: